psyclyx/pastry/README.md

 Issues and pull requests welcome!

-## Copyright
+## (Un)license

-Copyright (c) 2025 psyclyx

-Released under the MIT license.
+This is free and unencumbered software released into the public domain.